mathiasritter/docker-express-react-typescript-starter/README.md

-# docker express react typescript starter
+# Docker Express React TypeScript Starter

-This repository is a starter template for a full stack typescript project with express in the back-end and react on the front-end.
+This repository is a starter template for a full stack TypeScript project with Express in the back-end and React on the front-end.
-The application runs fully isolated in docker containers.
+The application runs fully isolated in Docker containers.

-## running locally
+## Running locally

 Install `docker` on your machine and follow these steps: